 - 1 cup milk (whole milk or half & half are best)

 - 1 teaspoon vanilla paste (or vanilla extract)

 - 8 slices sourdough bread

-- 2 Tbsp butter (or non-stick cooking spray)
+- 2 tablespoon butter (or non-stick cooking spray)

 - Combine the egg mixture ingredients including milk, eggs, vanilla extract, maple syrup, cinnamon, salt, and nutmeg.
 Mix well.
 Start heating your non-stick skillet or frying pan to medium temperature.